Best raised bed vegetable garden:

 Total score 25 40

-My score came out to 40:25 in favor of Ecological gardening.
+My score came out to 40:25 in favor of Ecological gardening(Food4Wealth).

 How to use this table

-Ecological gardening saves your time and money, which makes growing your own food an even more fun and sustainable choice than SFG.
+My conclusion is: Ecological gardening system (Food4Wealth) saves your time and money, which makes growing your own food even more fun and sustainable choice than SFG.

 Ecological gardening Food4Wealth